forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

     1. Set checkpoints on up to five lines in Apex classes or triggers.
     2. Click the line of code where you want to set the checkpoint.
-    3. Open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
+    3. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
     4. Run **SFDX: Toggle Checkpoint**.
         - Or, right-click in the gutter to the left of the line numbers, select **Add Conditional Breakpoint** \| **Expression**, and set the expression to `Checkpoint`.
         - Or, to convert an existing breakpoint into a checkpoint, right-click the breakpoint, and select **Edit Breakpoint** \| **Expression**.
 Set the expression to `Checkpoint`.
-    5. To upload your checkpoints to your org to collect heap dump information, open the command palette, and run **SFDX: Update Checkpoints in Org**.
+    5. To upload your checkpoints to your org to collect heap dump information, open the Command Palette, and run **SFDX: Update Checkpoints in Org**.

 ## Easy Debugging